awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-a-job.md

 1. Choose **Create**\.

+   For information about tracking the status of your job, see [Using CloudWatch Events to Monitor AWS Elemental MediaConvert Jobs](cloudwatch_events.md)\.

+   For information about the file names and paths for your job outputs, see [Output File Names and Paths](output-file-names-and-paths.md)\.

 1. If you don't want to keep the transcoded files that you generate during this tutorial, delete them from Amazon S3 to avoid incurring storage charges\.